- You'll get paid more

 Most countries have more than one official language -- Zimbabwe has 16, South Africa lists 11, Aboriginal Australia is home to 130 indigenous languages, and India is home to at least 22 languages!
 An estimated 60-75% of the world speaks at least two languages (versus only 20% of the population of the United States), making monolingual native English speakers a minority.

 And perhaps we're missing out.

 Being multilingual has numerous benefits, from long-term psychological health advantages to simply being more attractive on the job -- and dating -- market.
 If you find yourself struggling to stay motivated in French class, perhaps we can entice you with our discussion of nine concrete benefits of being fluent in another language.

 With less than 20% of Americans speaking another language, being bilingual gives you a serious advantage on the job market.
 Studies have shown that on average, bilingual employees can earn between 5-10% more per hour than their monolingual peers, and that can certainly add up over a lifetime.
 Another estimate put the value of speaking a second language at $128,000 over 40 years.
 Not to mention it makes you more valuable to your employer and more likely to be sent on overseas assignments.

 In another study, MIT economist Albert Saiz reported that bilingual college graduates earn 2% higher wages on average, which The Economist believes can add up to an additional $67,000 in savings by retirement for this people.

 I've used my foreign language skills (fluency in Spanish and Chinese) in every single job I've had since graduating university in 2011, in everything from consulting to sales and now global operations.
-My knowledge and enthusiasm for foreign languages has come up in every single job interview I've ever done, not only because of its utility but because of what it says about my intellectual curiosity and ability to learn new things.
+My knowledge and enthusiasm for foreign languages have come up in every single job interview I've ever done, not only because of its utility but because of what it says about my intellectual curiosity and ability to learn new things.

 2. Bilingualism is highly valued on the job market